 2. The usage of social media platforms increased employee referrals.

-3. Data access at any time and from any location.
+3. Data can be accessed at any time and from any location.

 5. In-house recruitment

-Before announcing a job specification, take a broad look at individuals eligible for promotion in your office.
-Thus, invite the existing workforce to apply.
+Before announcing a job specification, consider all eligible individuals for promotion in your office.
+Thus, the existing workforce should be invited to apply.

-An in-house recruit already recognizes the co-workers and the company.
+An in-house recruit already recognises the co-workers and the company.
 Moreover, it contributes favourably to your environment, reducing the time it takes for an outside applicant to get up to speed.
-Also, permitting your teammates to register before the official beginning shows your respect towards team members.
+Also, permitting your teammates to register before the official begins shows your respect for team members.
 It shows that you want to help them progress in their careers.

-Part of the recruitment process in your company should be to establish an incentive scheme to motivate your existing employees.
+Part of the recruitment process in your company should be establishing an incentive scheme to motivate your existing employees.
 Remember to be creative with the rewards you provide to your workers, as financial rewards are typical.
-Such as a mini-vacation with an additional person, experience-related rewards, and maybe even more appealing to your team.
+For example, a mini-vacation with an additional person, experience-related rewards, or maybe even more appealing rewards for your team.
 Establish rules regarding when and how awards will be given to the team.

 Conclusion

-By now, you must have a comprehensive understanding of the strategies that can improve the recruitment process in your company.
-But here’s parting advice.
+By now, you should have a comprehensive understanding of the strategies that can improve your company’s recruitment process.
+But here’s some parting advice.

-Smart recruitment is key to success in your business.
-It ensures your employees are motivated and competent all the time.
+Smart recruitment is key to business success.
+It ensures that your employees are always motivated and competent.